Kirkburton: Sport

 Kirkburton AFC play in the 1st Division of the West Riding County Amateur Football League at the Gregory Playing Fields on Hallas Road.
 Kirkburton Junior Football Club train at the artificial pitches at Kirkburton Middle School.
-The village has training facilities for Huddersfield Town at Storthes Hall.
+The village is home to Stafflex Arena which was the former training ground for Huddersfield Town and is now the home of Shelley C.F.C., Huddersfield Town Ladies and Collegians FC.

 Kirkburton Cricket Club was founded at the Rose and Crown Inn on 25 February 1860.
 The public house, at the bottom of Slant Gate, is now a private residence.
 The club played at Turnshaws before moving to Riley in 1878.
 The club was a founding member of the Huddersfield and District Alliance in 1893.
 Former England cricketer Phillip DeFreitas played for the club in 1995.

 The Gregory Fields Tennis Club, formerly the Fenay Bridge Tennis Club, was built on Burton Acres Lane with lottery assistance in 2000.
 The club has changing facilities and three floodlit macadam courts.

 Other information

 Kirkburton is the home to Kirkburton First School and Kirkburton Middle School.
 The Adult Education Centre and Special School on Turnshaw Avenue closed in 2006.
-The village has a masonic hall, six public houses, a purpose-built health centre (opened October 2005), a dental surgery, and a partially manned police station.
+The village has a masonic hall, six public houses, a purpose-built health centre (opened October 2005), a dental surgery, and a partially staffed police station.
 The largest housing areas can be found in the areas occupying Riley, Low Town, Brickfields and Turnshaws.
 North Road and George Street form the main road through the village and houses the majority of shops and businesses.

 Kirkburton and Highburton have a community association that meet at the Burton Village Hall, the former Highburton First School, Northfield Lane, Highburton.

 Kirkburton has a rapier dance team, who perform traditional longsword dances each New Year's Day at pubs in the villages of Kirkburton and Highburton in addition to their numerous appearances at festivals elsewhere in the country.
 Rapier dancing was a tradition in the village up to the beginning of the 20th century, and was revived in 1974.
 The team adhere to what is largely believed to be the original dress of clogs, blue waistcoats and trousers with ribbons down the side.
 The final tradition, that of blackened faces, is only adopted during the New Year performances.

 Part of Kirkburton's community for a number of years, the Kirkburton Uniformed Group meet at the HQ on Hallas Road.
 Affiliated with the All Hallows Church in Kirkburton, the Uniformed Group have nearly 100 young members, both Scouts and Guides.